🎉 BIG News: Peridio is now a Solution Advisor in the NVIDIA Partner Network! →

 Build vs. Buy Decision

-While a basic AWS IoT implementation might have seemed sufficient initially, Telly recognized that production-ready features at scale would require significant ongoing investment.
-Having seen these systems occupy more than half a dozen engineers at his previous position at Vizio, particularly when developing nuanced controls required for a software app store, Eric knew there had to be a better approach.
+While a basic AWS IoT implementation might have seemed sufficient initially, Telly recognized that production-ready features at scale would require substantial ongoing investment.
+Eric's prior experience at Vizio, where similar systems occupied many engineers—particularly for a software app store—convinced him a better approach was needed.

 Managing High-Volume Software Development

-With dozens of software engineers working on multiple release trains across 20+ unique applications, Telly needed a sophisticated system that could:
+With dozens of software engineers working on multiple release trains across 20+ unique applications, Telly required a sophisticated system that could:

 • Enable high-velocity development and testing workflows